1973 City of Bradford Metropolitan District Council election

-The first elections to the newly created City of Bradford Metropolitan District Council were held on 10 May 1973, with the entirety of the 93 seat council - three seats for each of the 31 wards - up for vote.
+The first elections to the newly created City of Bradford Metropolitan District Council in West Yorkshire, England were held on 10 May 1973, with the entirety of the 93 seat council - three seats for each of the 31 wards - up for vote.
 The Local Government Act 1972 stipulated that the elected members were to shadow and eventually take over from the predecessor corporation on 1 April 1974.
 The order in which the councillors were elected dictated their term serving, with third-place candidates serving two years and up for re-election in 1975, second-placed three years expiring in 1976 and 1st-placed five years until 1978.

 As well as replacing the County Borough of Bradford, the new council included: